 Traffic information and access

-On September 12, crews closed Flying Cloud Drive to through traffic between Highway 101 and Spring Road to begin stage 2 reconstruction.
+Flying Cloud Drive is closed to through traffic between Highway 101 and Spring Road for stage 2 reconstruction.

 - Highway 101

 - Pioneer Trail (Hennepin County Road 1/Carver County Road 14)

 People will continue to be able to access local businesses, restaurants, the spring, employers and the airport during both stages of road closures.

 People can also access the Richard T. Anderson Conservation Area from the north.
 More information and a map can be found on the Eden Prairie website.

 Please note, the speed limit has been lowered from 55 to 45 miles per hour on Flying Cloud Drive between Spring Road (County Road 4) and Highway 101 for the 2018 construction season.

 Construction staging and status

 The project is being completed in two stages.
 Both stages include full closures to through traffic.
 The closures are needed due to the work area – including steep bluffs and nearby wetlands – and to complete the project within the schedule.
 Local access will be maintained for residents and businesses.